So-Emily/Em-Portfolio/README.md

-# 02 Advanced CSS: Portfolio
+# My Portfolio

+## Description
+This css projects is the start to my portfolio that includes projects, contacts and my resume.